 Faster Delivery and Improved Efficiency

 IID prioritizes the regular release of functional features, allowing quicker launches of core products or services.
-This allows for valuable feedback and provides a competitive advantage.
+This gives early feedback and keeps you competitive.

 Challenges of Iterative and Incremental Development